TheDjinni/Ladies-and-Sister-Stalkers-LASS/README.md

 ### Community Update Team

--Maka for hundreds of hours spent in blender providing additional fixes and tweaks to first person player models -Cat lover for commissioning the aforementioned voice acting out of his own pocket, as well as additional female portraits -pancake for supplementing missing sound effects with AI-generated ones and providing an AI-generated Russian language option -folk for extensive dialogue edits to support female-gendered dialogue -TheDjinni for organizing and pushing the update alongside minor bugfixes.
+<ul><li>Maka for hundreds of hours spent in blender providing additional fixes and tweaks to first person player models</li><li>Cat lover for commissioning the aforementioned voice acting out of his own pocket, as well as additional female portraits</li><li>pancake for supplementing missing sound effects with AI-generated ones and providing an AI-generated Russian language option</li><li>folk for extensive dialogue edits to support female-gendered dialogue</li><li>TheDjinni for organizing and pushing the update alongside minor bugfixes.</li><ul>